chrdoe/chrdoe.github.io/_pages/teaching.md

 Tutor
 ======
+2012: [tutor] for the seminar **Introduction to Syntax** at the department of Linguistics at the Australian National University.

 2005/2006: [tutor] for the lecture **Immigrants and asylum seekers in the 20th century** at the department of Political Sciences at Technische Universät Chemnitz.

 2007/2008: [tutor] for the lecture **The German students' movement between 67-69** at the department of Political Sciences at Technische Universät Chemnitz.